Quantum Talagrand, KKL and Friedgut's theorems and the learnability of quantum Boolean functions: Discussions

 \begin{conjecture} Fix $d\ge 1$.
 Then there exists $C_d>0$ depending only on $d$ such that for all $n\ge 1$ and all $A\in M_2(\com)^{\otimes n}$ of degree at most $d$ i.e.

 we have

 where the degree $|s|$ of a string $s$ is defined as the number of components that are different from $0$. \end{conjecture}

-If Conjecture \ref{conjectureqBH} holds, it can be used in a similar fashion as in \cite{eskenazis2022learning} in order to devise a highly efficient algorithm for learning quantum Boolean functions of small degree in terms of query complexity: \begin{proposition} Assume that Conjecture \ref{conjectureqBH} holds.
-Then, for any $\epsilon,\delta\in(0,1)$, $n\in\mathcal{N}$ and quantum Boolean function $A$ of degree at most $d$, if $N$ satisfies
+If Conjecture \ref{conjectureqBH} holds, we expect that it can be used in a similar fashion as in \cite{eskenazis2022learning} in order to devise a highly efficient algorithm for learning quantum Boolean functions of small degree in terms of query complexity.